sathish-cs/friday/deployment/README.md

 * Templates - Its a directory where all yaml mainfest files are stored
 * Charts - Used to store sub charts
-* values.yamk - Used to provide the values to templates
+* values.yaml - Used to provide the values to templates
 * Chart.yaml - Used to store information like api version etc

 ```